fyngyrz/NWS-Temperature/README.md

 ![Station Code Search](http://fyngyrz.com/images/kggw.png)

 Remove the first letter, and use the remaining three.
-The code is not case-sensitive.
+The station code you put in is not case-sensitive.
 The default looks like this:

 ```python